 Evaluation and impact analysis

-In the final phase of each cycle of the NFMS a systematic evaluation of the NFMS should be done in order to both learn from the process and to prepare for the next cycle.
-Actually, the reporting, communication and dissemination steps offer plenty of opportunities for critical reflections and may generate considerable feedback.
+In the final phase of each cycle of the NFMS a systematic evaluation of the NFMS should be done in order to both learn lessons from the process and to prepare for the next cycle.
+The reporting, communication and dissemination steps offer plenty of opportunities for critical reflections and may generate considerable feedback.

-All actors of planning, implementing and analysing the inventory, and all stakeholders may have potentially relevant observations: the evaluation and impact analysis shall try to gather as much of this feedback as possible.
+All actors of planning, implementing and analysing the inventory, and all stakeholders may have potentially relevant observations: the evaluation and impact analysis have to try to gather as much of this feedback as possible.
 A NFMS is a complex system and each cycle of national forest inventories is a technical complex project involving many staff with different responsibilities, so that many and also contradicting recommendations will come up.

 In addition to the evaluation, a systematic impact assessment should be carried out in order to find out to what extent the NFMS does really make a difference.
 This is important when justifying the funding required for an NFMS.
-The major questions are: who is using which results of the NFMS, how often, and for which purposes?
-There is hardly any NFMS that has a systematic impact assessment in place, while it is extremely important information for the NFMS managers to learn also about the mostly referenced and the least referenced results.
-Consequently, there is no standard in place and it is usually very difficult to track the uses and impacts of NFMS results.
+The major questions are: who is using and which results of the NFMS, how often, and for which purposes?
+Although it is extremely important information for the NFMS managers to learn also about the mostly referenced and the least referenced results, there is hardly any NFMS that has a systematic impact assessment in place.
+Consequently, there is no standard for such assessments and it is usually very difficult to track the uses and impacts of NFMS results.

-It is commonly a task of the high level NFMS managers to be involved and pursue both evaluation and impact assessment which shall embrace the following:
+It is commonly a task of the high level NFMS managers to be involved and pursue both evaluation and impact assessment which should embrace the following:

 Compare the actual results with the information needs as expressed after the inventories.
 It may be that pieces are missing, and it may be that some results are not actually demanded by stakeholders.